blaineventurine/home-automation-docker/README.md

 `DOMAINNAME` is self-explanatory - `my-website.com` or whatever it is you own.
 `LOCALIP` is the local network address of your server.

-The rest of them can wait for now.
+The rest of them can wait for now, and there will be quite a few more we'll be adding later on.

 Cloudflare was by far the easiest to integrate with Traefik (and use wildcard certificates for subdomains) between the various DNS servers I tried - NameCheap, Google Domains, and Amazon - and this guide assumes that's what you're using.